-- MAC Address The wireless station's MAC address that you want to access. - > Status The status of this entry either Enabled or Disabled. - Privilege Select the privileges for this entry.
-You may select one of the following Allow / Deny / 64-bit / 128-bit / 152-bit. - Description - A simple description of the wireless station. - > WEP Key Specify a unique WEP key (in Hexadecimal format) to access the router.
+- > MAC Address The wireless station's MAC address that you want to access. - Status The status of this entry either Enabled or Disabled.

+- Privilege Select the privileges for this entry.
+You may select one of the following Allow / - Description - A simple description of the wireless station. - WEP Key - Specify a unique WEP key (in Hexadecimal format) to access the router.